Burmese–Siamese War (1775–1776): Death of King Hsinbyushin

 After the Fall of Phitsanulok in March 1776, Maha Thiha Thura and the Burmese occupied Northern Siam.
 After their victory, the Burmese faced a food supply shortage.
 Maha Thiha Thura commanded his generals to attack and take other cities in order to find more provisions in preparations to continue his campaign to attack Thonburi.
 He ordered Pakan Bo to attack Kamphaengphet and Pyanchi Yegaung Kyaw to attack Phetchabun.

 King Hsinbyushin of Burma died on 10 June 1776.
 His son Prince Singusa succeeded him as King Singu Min.
-The new Burmese king recalled the Burmese generals Nemyo Thihapate from Chiangsaen and Maha Thiha Thira in Siam back to Ava.
+The new Burmese king recalled the Burmese generals Nemyo Thihapate from Chiang Saen and Maha Thiha Thira in Siam back to Ava.
 News of the Burmese succession reached Maha Thiha Thura in Siam.
 Maha Thira Thira then recalled his subordinate generals but they had ventured far into Siamese territories.
 In haste, Maha Thiha Thura decided to leave his generals and forces in Siam and immediately left for Ava, taking Northern Siamese captives and valuables with him to Burma.
 The remaining Burmese forces in Siam was then left disorganized and uncontrolled.